yokozunaH/bmx-bike/README.md

 ## Get you Computer set up:

 1. Follow these [instructions](https://github.com/dlynch7/Tiva_Make#tiva_make) to get all of the stuff you need to build the source code.
-This is a separate directory from the actually project folder.
+This is a separate directory from the actual project folder.

 2. Create a new directory on you computer to hold the project code.
-I called mine `bmx_bike`
+I called mine `bmx_bike`.

 3. Set up your git stuff: